fimad/scalpel/README.md

     -- 1. First narrow the current context to the div containing the comment's --    textual content.
-    chroot ("div" @: [hasClass "comment", hasClass "text"]) $ do -- 2.
-Any can be used to access the root tag of the current context. contents <- text Any
+    chroot ("div" @: [hasClass "comment", hasClass "text"]) $ do -- 2. anySelector can be used to access the root tag of the current context. contents <- text anySelector
         -- 3. Skip comment divs that do not contain "cat". guard ("cat" `isInfixOf` contents)
         -- 4. Generate the desired value.
-        html Any
+        html anySelector
 ```

 For the full source of this example, see